This chapter covers

 - Forecasting with exogenous features

-- Anomaly detection with Moirai
+- Detecting anomalies with Moirai

-Yet, this is a critical aspect to forecasting, as future values of time series are often influenced by external factors.
-For example, the sales of flowers and chocolates are likely influenced by holidays, so having a way to feed that information to our models will result in better performances.
+Until now, TimeGPT is the only foundation model covered in this book so far that supports exogenous features—external factors that affect our series, such as holidays.
+At this writing, Lag-Llama and Chronos can perform only univariate forecasting; they don’t support exogenous features.
+Yet this support is a critical aspect of forecasting because future values of time series are often influenced by external factors.
+The sales of flowers and chocolates, for example, are likely influenced by holidays, so having a way to feed that information to our models will result in better performance.